 Lucky Boy History

-Lucky Boy was founded around 1908 after the discovery of rich silver deposits near the site.
+Lucky Boy was founded around 1908 after the discovery of rich silver deposits.
 The town had a post office between 1909 and 1913.

 The primary mines that served the town were the Mountain King and Lucky Boy, both silver mines.
 The 1912 edition of the Nevada Annual Report of the State Inspector of Mines mentions the downturn of the Lucky Boy mines: